 Credit cards for bad credit — also known as subprime cards — come in many forms.
-Unfortunately, these cards can sometimes be predatory with high fees and interest, and this can increase your debt and prevent you from building your credit.
+Unfortunately, these are often the worst credit cards out there.
+They frequently carry predatory terms with high fees and interest.
+Rather than helping you build your credit, a subprime card is just as likely to increase your debt and prevent you from building your credit.
 To avoid such cards, there are particular features you can look out for.

 Read the fine print to find the things to watch out for.
 Here are some red flags:

 1. Cards that don’t report to credit bureaus

 Building your credit is one of the primary reasons for getting a credit card for bad credit.
 However, the worst credit cards often don’t report your card activity to the three major credit bureaus — Experian, Equifax and TransUnion.
 This makes it impossible to build your credit even with timely payments.